libreswitch/ops/docs/qos_cli.md

 `no qos trust`

 #### Description
-The Trust command configures one of three modes that be applied globally on all Ethernet interfaces and LAGs.
-The modes determine which of any packet field values are used to assign the initial Local-priority and Color meta-data values to the packet from the CoS or DSCP Map tables.
+The `trust` command configures one of three modes that be applied globally on all Ethernet interfaces and LAGs.
+The modes determine which of any packet field values are used to assign the initial Local-priority and Color metadata values to the packet from the CoS or DSCP Map tables.

-**no qos trust** will restore the trust mode back to the factory default.
+The `no qos trust` command restores the trust mode back to the factory default.

 #### Authority
 All configuration users.